gvoulgaris0/WavePart/README.md

 Code Updates:
   -  1/22/2020 - partition.m was updated to catch cases when a flat spectrum is given as input.
+  -  1/22/2020 - master_partition.m was updated so that it calls waveparams.m with the correct number of outputs.
-  -  1/21/2020 - waveparams.m - the Hrms estimate was incorrect; also the mean direction now is given in -180 to +180deg range
+  -  1/21/2020 - waveparams.m - the Hrms estimate was incorrect; also the mean direction now is given in -180 to +180deg range.

 Citation:
    -  Douglas, C. and Voulgaris, G., 2019, WavePART: MATLAB(r) software for the partition of directional ocean wave spectra.: Zenodo, doi:10.5281/zenodo.2638500.

 Relevant References: